divyanthj/hello-world-angular/README.md

 # Introduction

-This is a sample hello-world project with angular using Jasmine and Karma for unit testing
+This is a sample hello-world project with angular using Jasmine and Karma for unit testing and protractor for end to end testing.

 # Installation